Expand description

 NIH-plug can handle floating point, integer, boolean, and enum parameters.
 Parameters are

-managed by creating a struct deriving the Params
+managed by creating a struct deriving the Params trait containing fields

 for those parameter types, and then returning a reference to that object from your

-method.
-See the Params
+Plugin::params() method.
+See the Params trait for more

 information.